Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Appendix B : Efficiency measurement

 \section{Appendix B : Efficiency measurement}

-Measuring the SMPD efficiency starts by estimating the power at the buffer input.
-This is achieved by using the qubit as a detector.
+Measuring the efficiency of the SMPD begins with estimating the power at the buffer input.
+This is achieved by using the qubit itself as a detector.
 Ramsey fringes are shifted by $\Delta_q$ and dephased by $\Gamma_q$ according to the equation:

-with $\epsilon$ the complex amplitude of the intra-cavity field.
+where $\epsilon$ is the complex amplitude of the intracavity field.
 The efficiency is then simply computed by dividing the number of clicks per second by the number of photons per second at the device input.